lijon/BafangWebConfig/README.md

 # BafangWebConfig
-Web based configuration tool for Bafang BBSxx e-bike motors.
+Browser based configuration tool for Bafang BBSxx e-bike motors.

-## Install & Run

-Simply download or clone the repository and open BafangWebCfg.html in your browser.
 It should work on any modern browser with support for Serial Web API.

+## Run online

+[Click here](https://devnotes.kymatica.com/BafangWebConfig/BafangWebCfg.html) to start the tool.

+## Install & run locally

+Simply download or clone [the repository](https://github.com/lijon/BafangWebConfig) and open BafangWebCfg.html in your browser.

 ## Notes